Eloping in Hawaii

 3. Book Your Reception at a Restaurant as Opposed to a Reception Hall

-The “cost per guest” was difficult to estimate when researching destination vs. traditional weddings, but one thing is for sure: the reception can add a lot to the overall cost.
+The “cost per guest” was difficult to estimate when researching destination vs. traditional weddings.
+Still, one thing is for sure: the reception can add a lot to the overall cost.

 Although many of our couples will pay for an after-ceremony celebration meal, most keep it to a nice lunch or dinner.
 It’s a hard cost to estimate because there are many options.